 Decide What You Can Repair

 However, there might be violations that require a bit more effort and money.
-You might need to replace your water tank or remove a poorly installed window.
+You might need to replace your hot water tank or remove a poorly installed window.
 You may have to strip asbestos out of the house or install handrails in places that require it.
 Bigger issues can include making major fixes to the home’s electrical or plumbing systems.
 All of these could cost a decent amount and require certain skills you don’t have.
-Get some estimates from local contractors or repair shops so you can get a sense of what’s worth it.
+Get some estimates from local contractors or repair shops so you can get a sense of what repairs are going to be worth the effort and cost.

 See if Buyers Will Negotiate